 High Altar and Chancel in Seville Cathedral

-In the center of the church is the choir and high altar — in contrast to most other European countries, churches in Spain often enclose the center of the church with a coro (choir) for a more intimate area for services.
-The daily 10:00 mass is still held here in the Capilla Mayor – a good time to hear the organ play (but no sightseeing or photos).
+The choir and high altar are in the center of the church — in contrast to most other European countries, churches in Spain often enclose the center of the church with a coro (choir) for a more intimate area for services.
+The daily 10:00 mass (and many Sunday services) is still held here in the Capilla Mayor — a good time to hear the organ play (currently Sundays only).
+Sightseeing and taking photos are not allowed during religious services.

 The High Altar (Altar Mayor) is not only the largest but probably also the most impressive work of art in Seville Cathedral.
 It has a large space to fill — the vaulting of the central nave reaches 37 m into the sky.
 The wood-carved altarpiece measures 20 m high and 23 m wide — the largest Gothic altar in the world.
 This size required the higher-up sculptures to be larger to preserve perspective when viewed from below.